CryptoVirtuoso/idea/docs/Privacy.md

 the right to know, by way of our Privacy Policy and the right to request through any specific inquiries you direct to us, the categories and specific pieces of personal information we have about you, the source of the personal information we have about you, the business or commercial purpose for collection, selling or sharing that personal information, the categories of third parties to whom we disclose personal information, whether it is being disclosed or sold, and to whom it is being disclosed or sold;

-the right to “opt-out” of WAX’s sale or sharing of your personal information to any third parties;
+the right to “opt-out” of MU’s sale or sharing of your personal information to any third parties;

 the right to request and receive certain information about a company’s disclosure of your personal information to third parties for their own direct marketing use, and your choices with respect to such disclosures;

-the right to request that WAX correct any inaccurate personal information it maintains about you;
+the right to request that MU correct any inaccurate personal information it maintains about you;

-the right to request deletion of your personal information from WAX’s possession or control, with some exceptions including where it is reasonably necessary for WAX to maintain such personal information, ; and
+the right to request deletion of your personal information from MU’s possession or control, with some exceptions including where it is reasonably necessary for MU to maintain such personal information, ; and

-the right to receive equal service and pricing from WAX even if you exercise any of your privacy rights.
+the right to receive equal service and pricing from MU even if you exercise any of your privacy rights.